What is a GFCI? Continue Reading

-A semi-detached house inspection includes a Free Thermal Scan to help find water leaks and my Homeowner Newsletter.
+A semi-detached house inspection includes a Free Thermal Scan to help find water leaks.

 We start on the outside of the house and inspect the roof for any signs of missing shingles, old age or areas vulnerable to leakage.
 Then we work around the home and inspect the foundation, grading, windows, walls, chimney, gutters, electrical, decks and air conditioner.